andy1197/sjsucsguide/guide.md

 ## Introduction
 ### Overview
 Hello!
-This guide was written to consolidate and organize information about SJSU’s Computer Science program to help you best navigate your CS degree.
+This student-authored guide serves to consolidate and organize information and advice for SJSU's Computer Science program.

-I am not an advisor, so take my words with a grain of salt.
-Verify everything yourself and check with an advisor if possible.
-Program requirements can and do change, so do your due diligence if you’re reading in the future.
+> :warning: **Note:** I am not an advisor.
+Anything written in this guide should be taken with a grain of salt as a precaution and double checked with an advisor.
+Program requirements can and do change, so do your due diligence.

 ### Contact
 You can contact me at sjsucsguide@gmail.com.